Suxrasan/Lesson-6-Intro-to-NumPy/Lesson/intro-to-numpy.md

      6.98131701   8.37758041   9.77384381  11.17010721  12.56637061]
   ```

-11. In addition to the *attributes* we saw prevously for NumPy `ndarray` variables, there are built-in functions that are part of the `ndarray` data type. <a name="functions"</a>
+11. In addition to the *attributes* we saw prevously for NumPy `ndarray` variables, there are built-in functions that are part of the `ndarray` data type.
 These built-in functions are called *methods*.

   ```python